AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 1. To keep the current AF server configuration settings and restart the agent, select **Save**.

-   **Note:** After you save the AF server configuration settings and restart and register the agent, you need to select a default Data Archive in PI System Explorer to resolve substitution references for AF element attributes.
+   **Note:** After you save the AF server configuration settings, you need to select a default Data Archive in PI System Explorer to resolve substitution references for AF element attributes.

 ## Usage of server names and alternate display names within AVEVA Data Hub